 Assessment methods include:

-You will undertaking six practice placements consisting of a total of 35 weeks over three years.
+You will be undertaking three practice placements consisting of a total of 28 weeks over three years.
 This will give you the opportunity to develop the appropriate knowledge, skills and attitudes to be ready to qualify as a registered dietitian.

 Placements are in a variety of stimulating NHS settings such as Acute, Mental Health and Primary Care Trusts, where trained practice educators will support and help you to develop your learning, providing experiences ranging from acute clinical practice in hospitals to GP clinics, visiting clients in their own homes and health promotion activities.

 Placements will be in the following eastern counties:

 |Foundations in human nutrition||30 Credits||Compulsory|